-There were no changes to the Company's Board of Directors or management during the period ended September 30, 2018.
+There were no changes to the Company's Board of Directors or management during the nine months ended December 31, 2018.

 13. FINANCIAL AND CAPITAL RISK MANAGEMENT

 Financial Risk Management

 The Company's financial instruments are exposed to certain financial risks, which include currency risk, credit risk, liquidity risk, interest rate risk, and market risk.